-One of the signs that’s most frequently recognized are “heroin eyes.”
-So what do heroin eyes look like, and what causes them?
+One of the signs that are most frequently recognized is “heroin eyes.”
+But what do heroin eyes look like, and what causes them?
 Below is general information about the signs of heroin use, and more specifically, heroin eyes.

-People on heroin may also vomit or scratch, have poor grooming or hygiene habits, or cover their arms and legs with long sleeves, even when the weather is warm.
+People on heroin may also scratch their skin, vomit, have poor grooming or hygiene habits, or cover their arms and legs with long sleeves, even when the weather is warm.
 Weight loss, scabs or sores on the skin, and slurred speech may also be signs of heroin abuse.

-Sudden weight loss, needle tracts or scarring along veins, dark circles under the eyes, burn marks on the fingers or hand, and puffiness under the eyes may indicate a problem with heroin also.
+Sudden weight loss, needle tracts or scarring along veins, dark circles under the eyes, burn marks on the fingers or hands, and puffiness under the eyes may indicate a problem with heroin also.

-So what about heroin addict eyes?
-Sometimes the most notable physical signs of heroin use are the heroin effects on the eyes.
+While these signs can be telling, sometimes the most notable physical sign of heroin use is the effect heroin has on the eyes.

-People who use heroin will often have very small pupils, and their eyes can seem sleep or almost droopy.
-Heroin effect on eyes may also include making them appear red and bloodshot.
+People who recently used heroin will often have very small pupils, and their eyes may appear to be droopy.
+It may also make the eyes appear more red and bloodshot.

-Some of the signs of a heroin overdose include slack, droopy muscles, loss of consciousness, awake but unable to speak, and breathing that’s slow, shallow, erratic or seems to have stopped altogether.
-Other signs of a heroin overdose can include choking sounds, or sounds like snoring or gurgling, vomiting, pale, clammy skin, and a bluish or purplish tin to fingernails and lips.
+Some of the signs of a heroin overdose include slack, flaccid muscles, loss of consciousness, being conscious but unable to speak, and breathing that’s slow, shallow, erratic or seems to have stopped altogether.
+Other signs of a heroin overdose can include choking sounds, or sounds like snoring or gurgling, vomiting, pale, clammy skin, and a bluish or purplish tint to the fingernails and lips.
 Heroin overdose pupils also tend to appear very small, to about the thickness of a nickel.
 This is often referred to as heroin pinpoint pupils.

 So, does heroin make your eyes dilate?